KraftgeneAI/CascadeFailureDetection/README.md

 ### Step 4: The Final Inference Report

 The inference script produces a detailed report.
-Below is an example output from a trained model analyzing a complex cascade scenario.
+Below is an example output from a partially trained model analyzing a complex cascade scenario.

 **Overall Verdict**: ✅ Correctly detected a cascade.
 **Prediction**: True (Prob: 0.416 / Thresh: 0.050)